John Karl Daniels

 He created war memorials for Grafton, North Dakota and Long Prairie, Minnesota.
-His granite Pioneers sculpture was given to the City of Minneapolis by the family of Charles Alfred Pillsbury during the Great Depression.
-It served as the centerpiece of a park called Pioneer Square, near the Minneapolis Central Post Office.
+His granite Pioneers sculpture was given to the City of Minneapolis by the family of Charles Alfred Pillsbury during the Great Depression, serving as the centerpiece of the Pioneer Square Park.
 His work includes the Soldiers Monument at Summit Park in St. Paul, the architectural ornament of the Washburn Park Water Tower in Minneapolis, and the statue of Leif Erikson at Leif Erikson Park in Duluth, Minnesota.

 His sculptures at the Minnesota State Capitol include the Knute Nelson Monument and Leif Erikson on the capitol grounds, and General John B. Sanborn and Colonel Alexander Wilkin in the rotunda.
 At the Veterans Service Building is Earthbound, a 1956 work dedicated to the military veterans of Minnesota, and sculpted when Daniels was 80 years old.

 He died in Minneapolis in 1978.